 Our primary community service is addressing men's health and related issues, by providing a place for men to gather and work on projects.
 Our ability to do other community projects is a by-product of our activities, rather than our main purpose.

-Having said all that, if you have a project that you would like the Shed to help with, use the question form on the right to send us a message.
+Having said all that, if you have a project that you would like the Shed to help with, call in and talk it over or send as an enquiry (see contacts page).
 It does not hurt to ask, but please don't be offended if we say no.

 Friends of KMS is an email based mailing list for people who want to keep in touch with the Katoomba Men's Shed.
 It is intended for people who are not current members, but support or are interested in the Shed.